esmg-mx/esmg-mx.github.io/_pages/profiles/HuongLe.md

 2017-Now:  National Autonomous University of Mexico, Mexico.
 Ph.D.
 Applied Geostatistics
 2015-2016: National Autonomous University of Mexico, Mexico.
 M.Sc.
 Applied Geostatistics
 2009-2014: University of Pinar del Rio, Hermanos Saíz Montes de Oca, Cuba.
 B.Sc.
 Geological Engineering

+# Teaching

+2016-Now: He has been a teaching assistant of Geostatistics at the National Autonomous University of Mexico.
+2009-2011: He was a teaching assistant of General Chemistry, Physics, Mathematics I, Mathematics II, Mathematics III and Algebra at the University of Pinar del Río, Cuba.